Project Husky — Bridge Bot

 Why mapping — and not just reading

-Approaching IEP forms, eligibility criteria, and federal education law from the perspective of a first-time observer — the experience was genuinely overwhelming.
+Approaching IEP forms, eligibility criteria, and federal education law from the perspective of a first-time observer — someone who had never encountered this system before — the experience was genuinely overwhelming.
 That disorientation became data.
-If a researcher with time and no emotional stakes found this difficult to parse, a parent receiving unexpected news about their child’s future would find it nearly impossible.
+If a researcher with time, focus, and no emotional stakes found this difficult to parse, a parent receiving unexpected news about their child’s future would find it nearly impossible.
 Mapping the system was not a methodological preference.
 It was a response to lived confusion.

 What almost went wrong

-The early risk was going too deep into legal and clinical language without stepping back to ask what a parent actually needed to understand on day one.
-The pivot was recognizing that the goal was not to become an expert in special education law — it was to understand it well enough to translate it for someone scared, overwhelmed, and receiving life-changing information about their child for the first time.
+The early risk was going too deep into legal and clinical language — IDEA, FAPE, LRE, eligibility thresholds — without stepping back to ask what a parent actually needed to understand on day one.
+The pivot was recognizing that the goal was not to become an expert in special education law.
+The goal was to understand it well enough to translate it for someone who is scared, overwhelmed, and receiving life-changing information about their child for the first time.
+That reframe changed the depth and tone of everything that followed.

 “Along with not fully understanding the system myself, it made sense that parents wouldn’t either — and unlike me, they are also processing unexpected news and worrying about their child’s future at the same time.”